 Under special circumstances, an applicant may be recommended for admission with an outstanding admission requirement still to be completed (e.g., completion of preparatory course work).
-The outstanding admission requirement(s) under which a student is admitted to the School are to be stipulated in writing by the Assistant Dean for Undergraduate Public Health.
+The outstanding admission requirement(s) under which a student is admitted to the School are to be stipulated in writing by the Director of Undergraduate Programs.
 Students admitted with an outstanding admission requirement must satisfy the requirement during their first term of enrollment in the program unless otherwise specified.
 Failure to satisfy the requirement in the specified time frame may result in dismissal from the program.